 On average, test boards broke with 135 lbs.
 (61.4 kg).
 (See the YouTube video, "Nodan Board Testing.")

-Board strength can be adjusted by changing width.
+Board strength can be adjusted by changing the width.

-The suspended 5 board stack is more difficult to break than the rigidly supported 5 boards.
+The suspended 5 board stack (left) is considerably more difficult to break than the rigidly supported 5 boards.